 Allen Questrom Professor and Dean Kenneth Freeman shares what distinguishes the Executive MBA Program, including its small and intimate cohort structure, international focus, and spirit of teamwork.

-The 2012 Financial Times ranking of executive MBA programs around the world has placed Boston University School of Management 1st in New England, and 22nd among US-based EMBA programs.
-Globally, BU’s Executive MBA program was ranked 66th.
-In addition, the School placed 6th among US-based programs in the category of alumni career progress.
+The 2014 Financial Times ranking of executive MBA programs around the world has placed Boston University School of Management 1st in New England, and 27th among US-based EMBA programs.
+Globally, BU’s Executive MBA program was ranked 69th, up 12 places from the 2013 ranking.
+The Boston University Executive MBA program continues to select a remarkably experienced class, ranking 3rd in work experience among US-based programs and 23rd overall.

 Unique and Global Approach